 - Take a second breath test about 5-15 minutes after starting the car.
 This prevents you from having a sober friend blow into the device before you drive away.

-- Additionally, random breath tests once every 45 minutes or so, for as long as you keep driving.
+- Additionally, random breath samples once every 45 minutes or so, for as long as you keep driving.

-The device will alert you every time it requires a new test.
-You have about 6 minutes to take the test, or it will be a fail.
+The device will alert you every time it requires a new random sample.
+You have about 6 minutes to take the random test, or it will be a fail.
 This gives you time to pull over if needed.

 IIDs Are Designed to Be Tamper-Proof

-The device can sense attempts to tamper with the wiring or remove it.
+The steering column-locking device can sense attempts to tamper with the wiring or remove it.
 It reports these attempts to the court.
-Attempts to outsmart the IID result in countless suspended licenses every year.
+Attempts to outsmart the court-ordered IID result in countless suspended licenses every year.

 Installing an IID will not harm your car.
 It can be removed once you are no longer required to have it.